 My ancestors and family lived in Indonesia for many generations.

-When the Fort and Bengkulu were transferred to the Dutch in 1824 (Anglo-Dutch treaty), the English left Indonesia with some of my ancestors and their (my) family.
+When the Fort and Bengkulu were transferred to the Dutch in 1824 (Anglo-Dutch treaty), the English left Indonesia with some of my ancestors and family.
 Other ancestors stayed in Bengkulu and had to become Dutch.
 The next generation married an Indonesian women too and one of them became a planter in Bengkulu.
-Others worked for the government in civil services, councils, teachers or various other jobs.
+Others worked for the government in civil services, town councils, teachers or various other jobs.
 First on Sumatra, later on Java.

 In 1955 they moved to the Netherlands (with pain in their hearts) and had two more children, my aunts.
 They wanted to go to Australia, but had to go on the boat to the Netherlands first and weren’t treated like they were welcome.
 I don’t know why they changed their mind, but they stayed in the Netherlands.
 My grandmother’s sister did move on to Australia later.